 Late flowering plants are essential sources of nectar for insects including butterflies and bees who are still foraging at this time of the year.
 Martyn Loach suggests five plants that will make your garden wildlife friendly into the autumn.

-The event encourages everyone to put up nest boxes in their local area, in order to promote and enhance biodiversity and conservation of our breeding birds and wildlife.There's a selection of nest boxes you can purchase, designed to attract various animals, birds and insects.
+In order to promote and enhance biodiversity and conservation of our breeding birds and wildlife, there's a selection of nest boxes you can purchase, designed to attract various animals, birds and insects.

 The Wildlife World Hedgehog and Mammal House is a shelter for our spiny friends who do such a good job hoovering up unwanted snails.
 There's a 'breathable' interior so, unlike in my house, there's no condensation problems.
 The large inspection hatch means easy cleaning and it's raised off the ground to prevent rotting.
 It's predator resistant and has as a safe feeding 'lounge'.

 The same company's Hedgehog House is made from acacia for good insulation.
 A 12ins tunnel leads to the house that has a waterproof sea grass roof, hinged for looking inside and cleaning.

 And they have a third house for hedgehogs and small mammals that's insulated, weatherproofed and with a raised floor.
 Again there's a hinged door for inspection and cleaning purposes.

 Frogs and toads are also garden friends to be encouraged.
 The Wildlife World Frog and Toad House is an overwintering location and safe retreat.
 It's constructed from various woods, one chamber is a cool sanctuary open to the soil, the other has a timber floor with separate access and provides drier accommodation.

 Bats are not everyone's cup of tea but they are fascinating animals and you can encourage them with a study oak Bat Box.
 There's an access ladder and hinged front door providing access.